XCTEQ/XCFit/README.md

 ```
 You can use any of the method above to setup `Podfile`.

-Now that, we have `Podfile` setup, we can install dependencies using command
+Now that we have a `Podfile` setup, we can install dependencies using the command:

 ```sh
 $ pod install
 ```

-You need to close the existing Xcode session and Xcode Workspace .xcworkspace next time.
+You need to close the existing Xcode session for the changes to take effect.

 ### Carthage

-XCFit and Cucumberish can be installed as Cartahge.
-We need to create `Cartfile` in the root of the project.
-Depending on which version of Swift you are using, we can use different tag
+XCFit and Cucumberish can be installed using Carthage.
+We need to create a `Cartfile` in the root of the project.
+Depending on which version of Swift you are using, we can use different tags.
 You can get latest tag to work with Swift 3.1 then `Cartfile` can have following

              github "Shashikant86/XCFit"